All new developments within the Broads need to be carefully considered against our agreed policies.

 Strong planning policies help ensure that development is controlled, well designed and carefully sited to be sensitive to the existing landscape while meeting the needs of local people and the local economy.

-The National Planning Policy Framework was introduced in 2012 to set out planning policies for England and how they are expected to be applied.
-When considering local policies which existed before its introduction more weight is given the more consistent they are with the framework.
-We have completed a review of our policies against the framework to determine consistency.
+The National Planning Policy Framework was introduced in 2012 and amended in 2019 to set out planning policies for England and how they are expected to be applied.